The Best Uncrowded Ski Resorts in the U.S.

 Grand Targhee, Wyoming

 Nestled on the western slope of the Tetons, Grand Targhee Resort offers a peaceful retreat for skiers and snowboarders seeking untouched powder and a laid-back atmosphere.
-Known for its abundant snowfall (averaging more than 500 inches a year), Grand Targhee Resort boasts open bowls and glades, providing an ideal playground for powder hounds just 45 miles from Jackson Hole.
-Airport shuttle services are offered to Grand Targhee from Jackson Hole Airport.
-Or, visitors can opt to fly into Idaho Falls Airport and travel a similar distance to the resort from the Idaho side of the Tetons.
+Known for its abundant snowfall (averaging more than 500 inches a year), Grand Targhee Resort boasts open bowls and glades, providing an ideal playground for powder hounds.
+Just 45 miles from Jackson Hole, airport shuttle services are offered to Grand Targhee from Jackson Hole Airport.
+Alternatively, visitors can opt to fly into Idaho Falls Airport and travel a similar distance to the resort from the Idaho side of the Tetons.

 Since its inception in 1966, Grand Targhee has made good on its reputation as a top-notch ski resort with a genuine Western feel.
 Over 2,000 acres of the resort are accessible by lifts, while the other 602 acres are available for cat skiing.
 All told, 70% of its terrain is for intermediate and advanced riders.
 With fewer crowds, you’ll have more space to carve your way through the stunning landscape of the Tetons and still be able to experience all that Wyoming skiing has to offer.